belgattitude/soluble-metadata/README.md

                             // If empty, the column is computed (constant, group,...)
 ```

-The following methods shows differencs between pdo_mysq and mysqli, use with
+**The following methods shows differences between pdo_mysq and mysqli, use with
-care if portability is required !!!
+care if portability is required !!!**

 ```php
 <?php